neilgee/genesischild/readme.md

 This is a basic starter **Genesis Child Theme** to be used with the **Genesis Framework** on **WordPress**.

+There is a Mobile First version of this starter theme - https://github.com/neilgee/genesischild-mobile-first

 This Genesis child theme is declaring support for HTML5, it is responsive and has a number of widgets areas.

 ###Widgetised Areas